-Field Description

-Job Name Name of your device import schedule

-Import Source Local File

-Path Browse to specify a path on your local workstation including the import filename (e.g., c:\temp\filename)

-Add to appliance Appliance where you want to import device (will only list your appliance unless you have a Central Management license)
+Field Description Job Type Import Local File Descriptions System generated description.
+You may change if you want to.
+Path Browse to specify a path on your local workstation including the import filename (e.g., c:\temp\filename) Select a sample CSV file Selects a sample CSV file from the dropdown list.
+Once a file is selected, click the Open in New Window button.
+A new window is opened containing the selected file.
+You can copy this file and use it to create an import file.
+Add to appliance Appliance where you want to import device (will only list your appliance unless you have a Central Management license) Device placement You have the option of using the auto-placement rules or selecting a folder from your network tree.